-Fritule can be made in a number of ways but they typically consist of a thick buttery base enriched with rum (or brandy), vanilla, raisins, and citrus zest.
-The rum helps keep the fritters light and crispy by preventing the absorption of too much oil during the deep-frying process.
+Fritule can be made in a number of ways but they typically consist of a thick buttery base enriched with rum or brandy, vanilla, raisins, and citrus zest.
+The alcohol helps keep the fritters light and crispy by preventing the absorption of too much oil during the deep-frying process.

 When ready, the fritters are traditionally dusted with powdered sugar but they can be coated with other toppings as well like melted chocolate, whipped cream, or caramel.

 If fritule sound appealing to you, then you’ll probably enjoy krafne, another type of doughnut that’s popular in many Balkan countries like Croatia, Bosnia and Herzegovina, Serbia, Slovenia, North Macedonia, and Albania.
 They’re similar to beignets or Berliners and can be filled with different ingredients like jam, marmalade, nutella, chocolate, custard pudding, and cinnamon.

 In Croatia, krafne (or krofne, krofi) can be enjoyed year-round but they become especially popular during the winter festival of Carnival.
 Like fritule, they’re made with a dough enriched with vanilla, lemon zest, and rum or brandy to help keep the dough light and crispy.